Edaochi Medical

 Catheter families: a map by body system

 The most useful way to organise the catalogue is by the body system the device is meant for.
-This table summarises the main families and where to go deeper:
+Here are the main families and where to go deeper:

 FamilyExamplesTypical gaugeUsed for